 Eating disorders are serious physical and emotional problems and can have life-threatening consequences if people don’t get the binge eating disorder treatment they need.
 They can also affect productivity and relationships.
 A childrens dentist commonly witness evidence of eating disorders such as anorexia and bulimia represented by specific patterns of tooth erosion, soft tissue changes on the lining of the oropharanx or throat from vomiting as well as a characteristic sweet malodor from ketone acidosis, which is associated with starvation.

 It may be difficult to confront your child about a possible eating disorder.
 Due to the frequency of routine dental visits, children may see their family dentist more regularly than the pediatrician.
 If you suspect your child has an eating disorder, you may want to inquire with the dentist at her next visit, Ketamine IV Infusion can help.

 Eating disorders are all too common and can affect the entire family.
 The American Academy of Pediatrics recommends that families eat meals together to give parents the opportunity to demonstrate healthy choices and to also demonstrate positive body image.
 Busy schedules often keep us from traditional scheduled mealtimes.
 Food shopping with your child can provide an opportunity to discuss the nutritional benefits from healthy food choices.

 Whether it’s a school nurse, your family dentist, or your child’s pediatrician, the healthcare community is your resource for general health and well being.
-To learn more about eating disorders, prevention, and treatment, visit the National Eating Disorders website.
+To learn more about eating disorders, prevention, and inpatient eating disorder treatment, visit the National Eating Disorders website.

 *This post first appeared in Healthy Moms Magazine.